aidanmack/android_coroutine-_livedate_architecture/README.md

 - **ViewModel** - The project uses the `ViewModel` class (part of the Android Jetpack suite of libraries) to store and manage UI - related data in a lifecycle conscious way

+:arrow_down:

+- **LCE** - In most cases when an apps UI is working with HTTP data, it needs to know about 3 different states (Loading, Content, Error).
+The LCE is a wrapper for the SpaceX content and reflects the states that this data could be in.